Abraham Lincoln Birthplace National Historical Park

 National Historical Park in LaRue County, Kentucky, U.S.

 Abraham Lincoln Birthplace National Historical Park is a designated U.S. historic park preserving two separate farm sites in LaRue County, Kentucky, where Abraham Lincoln was born and lived early in his childhood.
 He was born at the Sinking Spring site south of Hodgenville and remained there until the family moved to the Knob Creek Farm northeast of Hodgenville when he was two years old, living there until he was seven years of age.
 The park's visitor center is located at the Sinking Spring site.

 Sinking Spring

 In the late fall of 1808, Thomas and Nancy Lincoln settled on Sinking Spring Farm.
 Two months later on February 12, 1809, Abraham Lincoln was born there in a one-room log cabin.
 Today this site bears the address of 2995 Lincoln Farm Road, Hodgenville, Kentucky.
 A cabin, symbolic of the one in which Lincoln was born, is preserved within a 1911 neoclassical memorial building at the site.
-On the site is a Visitor Center and the First Lincoln Memorial.
+On the site is a Visitor Center, the First Lincoln Memorial and the "sinking spring" for which the farm was named.